-Checks are like asserts but differ in that they don't halt the execution, instead, they just store the result of the check, pass or fail, and let the script execution continue.
-Take a look at thresholds for a way to halt the execution.
-Checks are great for codifying assertions relating to HTTP requests/responses, making sure the response code is 2xx for example:
+Checks are like assertions, but differ in that they don't halt the execution.
+Instead, they store the result of the check, pass or fail, and let the script execution continue.
+Take a look at thresholds for a way to halt the execution of a test based on checks.

 In the output above you can see that our check "is status 200" was successful 100% of the times it was called.